Azure best practices for network security

 Although the default system routes are useful for many deployment scenarios, there are times when you want to customize the routing configuration for your deployments.
 You can configure the next-hop address to reach specific destinations.

 We recommend that you configure user-defined routes when you deploy a security appliance for a virtual network.
-We talk about this in a later section titled secure your critical Azure service resources to only your virtual networks.
+We talk about this recommendation in a later section titled secure your critical Azure service resources to only your virtual networks.

 Use virtual network appliances